BabylonJS/Extensions/gradingSceneOptimizer/README.md

 ### Benchmark Score, CPU and GPU recommended Features :
 Purpose : Increase the accuracy of devices and hardwares detection to know which grade is the most optimized for your device.
+At the moment, it's you who must to indicate which grade is the most optimized to start.

+### Complete optimization parameters :
+Purpose : Propose more parameters to get more performance.

 ## Roadmap :